Session 3: Where signs of hope are needed today, part 1

 What are some concrete steps you can take to be a peacemaker in some area of your life where peacemaking may not always be your first impulse?

+It is hard to be a peacemaker if you do not have peace in your heart.
 How can you cultivate an inner peace at the core of your being?

 Suggested Activity: